 Ballajura Community College partners with Edith Cowan University to deliver the ECU UniPrep Program.
-Students also select a BCC VET qualification and/or General/ATAR courses (maximum three ATAR) to make a total of six courses.
+Students must select at least one ATAR course (maximum three ATAR courses) and a BCC VET qualification and/or General courses to make a total of six courses.